TanishSinghTak/Organisation-Builder/README.md

 * **Height**: height of the employee node in AVL tree.
 * **Balance Factor**: Balance Factor of the employee node in AVL tree.

-here is only 1 person at level 1, but there can be several employees at level i > 1.
-Each level i employee works under a level i-1 employee, which is his/her immediate boss.
-Given an employee A, we can form a sequence of employees A',A'', A''', ... where A works under A', A' works under A'', and so on.
-We say that each employee in the sequence A',A'', A''',... is a boss of A. You can assume that the employee ids support the ‘<’, ‘>’ and ‘==’ operations over them.
+Only one individual is at level 1 (Owner of the company), however numerous employees can be at level i > 1.
+Each level i employee reports to a level i-1 employee, who is his or her immediate boss.
+We can create a chain of employees A', A", A"',... from an employee A, where A works under A', A' works under A", and so on.
+Each employee in the series A', A", A"',... can be referred to as a boss of A.
-We would like to implement a suitable tree-based data-structure so that we can implement the following operations :